CS5004-Summer23-Seattle/git-github-fundamentals-osveliz/README.md

 # :wave: The Basics of GitHub

 Thank you for all of the fish.
+The meaning of life is 42.

 ## 🤓 Course overview and learning outcomes